Robinlovelace/rvalhalla/benchmark.md

 Note: this benchmark is not comparing like with like, and is designed to be a basis for future benchmarks, perhaps with other routing engines and other interfaces with reference to more realistic use cases.
-It does show that `rvalhalla` is reasonably fast for the simple case of routing between two points.
+It does show that `rvalhalla` is fast for the simple case of routing between two points.

 See the reproducible code below to generate the benchmark at home.